codefresh-io/docs.codefresh.io/_posts/2024-12-30-dec-release-notes.md

 ---
 ## Features & enhancements

-We're excited to share this month's update, and want you to know we're hard at work on several new features and improvements to make your experience even better.
-Stay tuned for updates!
+While sharing this month's update, we want you to know that we're hard at work on several new features and improvements to make your experience even better.
+Stay tuned!

 ### GitOps: Display full name for applications